June 11, 2025 (6mo ago) — last updated December 23, 2025 (2d ago)

 CareerOngoing skill developmentNew opportunitiesLong term

-Personal growthMindfulness practiceLower stress, clarityShort–medium
+Personal growthMindfulness practiceLower stress, clarityShort to medium

 The Law of Attraction: What Really Works

 The Law of Attraction links thoughts, beliefs, and actions.
-It’s not magic; it’s alignment.
+It’s not magic; it’s about alignment.
 When thoughts, feelings, and behaviors point in the same direction, you notice and seize more matching opportunities.

 Beyond positive thinking